 Allisa (she/her/hers) has had a long-time connection with OSRUI.
 From participating in her temple retreats to being a camper to attending and then staffing NFTY Kallot (retreats), each time she pulls through the gates of OSRUI she feels like she is at home.

-Reach out to Allisa with any Accounting, Bookkeeping & Financial questions or if you are looking for advice in planning a Disney Vacation!
+Reach out to Allisa with any accounting, bookkeeping & financial questions, or if you are looking for advice on planning a Disney Vacation!